Condensed Interior-Point Methods for Scalable Nonlinear Programming on GPUs: Numerical results

-The benchmark presented in Table~\ref{tab:opf:benchmark} has been generated using a NVIDIA A100 GPUs (current selling price: \$10k).
+The benchmark presented in Table~\ref{tab:opf:benchmark} was generated using NVIDIA A100 GPUs (80GB, current selling price: \$10k).
 We have also compared the performance with cheaper GPUs: a NVIDIA A1000 (a laptop-based GPU, 4GB memory) and a NVIDIA A30 (24GB memory, price: \$5k).
-As a comparison, the selling price of the AMD EPYC 7443 processor we used for the benchmark on the CPU is \$1.2k.
+As a comparison, the selling price of the AMD EPYC 7443 processor used for the benchmark on the CPU is \$1.2k.
 The results are displayed in Figure~\ref{fig:gpubench}.
-We observe that the performance of the A30 and the A100 are relatively similar.
-The cheaper A1000 GPU is already faster than HSL MA27 running on the CPU, but is not able to solve the largest instance as it is running out of memory.
+We observe that the performance of the A30 and the A100 is similar, and the cheaper A1000 GPU is already faster than HSL MA27 running on the CPU.

+OPF problems possess a specific sparsity structure that results in highly sparse KKT systems~\eqref{eq:kkt:augmented}.
+The super-sparse structure explains why HSL MA27 yields better results than HSL MA57 (which can utilize parallelism at the BLAS level) as previously reported in \cite{tasseff2019exploring}.
+Thus, OPF results may not represent general nonlinear programs.
+In the next section, we analyze HyKKT and LiftedKKT performance on the CUTEst benchmark.